United States Auto Club: USAC Lightning Sprint National Championship

 USAC started the Speedway Motors Lightning Sprint National Championship in 2017 for local tracks running Lightning Sprint cars.
 The points format counts the 12 best races at USAC sanctioned tracks.

 GT World Challenge America

 Pirelli World Challenge, was started in 1990 and switched to USAC sanctioning in 2017.
 The championship currently races on road and street courses across the United States and Canada with seven different classes for GT cars & Touring cars.
 Founded by WC Vision, the series is presently owned by SRO Group.

-Off-road racing
+Other

 The Stadium Super Trucks series was founded in 2013 by former NASCAR driver Robby Gordon.
 It is sanctioned by USAC, though Gordon and sponsorship marketing company The Elevation Group co-own the series.

 The USAC also sanctions the American Rally Association, Nitro Rallycross, King of the Hammers and Great American Shortcourse.